elsandb/data_science/Day71_The_PayScale_Dataset/README.md

 # Data exploration with Pandas

-Goal: To get to know the pandas module.
+Goal: To get to know the Pandas module.

 ### The PayScale Dataset 2021